ydevor/temple-sunrise/README.md

 # temple-sunrise
-A python script, based on skyfield, for calculating the sunrise, as seen from the Jerusalem temple
+A python script, based on Skyfield, for calculating the sunrise, as seen from the Jerusalem temple For more on the Skyfield projects, see https://rhodesmill.org/skyfield